 As a result of the current global economic climate, specifically as it relates to the Ukraine War, we are subject to additional risks as discussed below.
-We are, and will continue to be, subject to the risks described in the chapter "Risks and Opportunities Report" in the group management report of the Annual Report 2021 and the supplemental risk factor described below should be read in conjunction with those risks.
+We are, and will continue to be, subject to the risks described in our Annual Report on Form 20-F for the year ended December 31, 2021, specifically under "Risk Factors," and the supplemental risk factor described below should be read in conjunction with those risks.